mozilla/sccache/docs/GHA.md

 By changing `SCCACHE_GHA_VERSION`, we can purge all the cache.

-This cache type will needs token like `ACTIONS_CACHE_URL` and `ACTIONS_RUNTIME_TOKEN` to work.
+This cache type will need tokens like `ACTIONS_CACHE_URL` and `ACTIONS_RUNTIME_TOKEN` to work.
 You can set these environmental variables using the following step in a GitHub Actions workflow.

 ```yaml
 - name: Configure sccache